-I recently became a Committee member of the Darwin Film Society after being a regular Deckchair patron and DFS member since the mid-90s.
+I became a Committee member of the Darwin Film Society after being a regular Deckchair patron and DFS member since the mid-90s.
 The Deckchair and the films it presents have been an ongoing joy in my life throughout that whole time.
 As a committee member, I’m really pleased to be able to offer something in return.
 My main interests are in maintaining and improving the Deckchair experience for members.
 I think the Deckchair represents the best of what’s good about Darwin.

 Central to the mission and strategic goals of the Darwin Film Society (who operate the Deckchair Cinema) is being a sustainable business both socially, financially and environmentally.
 Below are some examples of the action we have taken to meet sustainability objectives:

 • No Bottled Water - with Australia’s annual consumption of bottled water creating the equivalent greenhouse gas emissions of 13,000 cars the Darwin Film Society decided to reduce our waste (and yours) by no longer selling any still bottled water from 2014 onwards.
 Instead patrons are invited to enjoy our Darwin fresh, filtered water for free from our kiosk